beefchimi/earwurm/docs/roadmap.md

 1. Should we make `context` available to the consumer so that they can re-use it for other things?
    - Can cause many complications within `Earwurm`.
-2. Should we have some “SSR detection” to know if we can actually use the `Web Audio API`?
+2. Should we have some “SSR/node detection” to know if we can actually use the `Web Audio API`?
-   - Can the `Web Audio API` work on a server?
+   - Can the `Web Audio API` work on a server / in node?
 3. Should we offer a utility to help detect:
    - `AudioContext` support.
    - `webm` format support.